EnnyTee2/EnnyTee2/README.md

 - 👋 Hi, I’m Trust Eniola

 - 👀 I’m interested in Python, C and Javascript

 - 🌱 I’m currently learning Javascript and Web technologies

-- 💞️ I’m looking to collaborate on Web projects
+- 💞️ I’m currently working on a clone of the AirBnB web app

 - 📫 you can reach me on trusteniola@gmail.com

 <!---